saylordotorg/course_hist211/Intro.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit01
+previous: ../../../
+---
-Course Syllabus for "HIST211: Introduction to United States History: Colonial Period to Reconstruction"
+Course Syllabus for "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
 -------------------------------------------------------------------------------------------------------

 This course will introduce you to United States history from the